dmakarov/svm/spec.md

 from `load_execute_and_commit_transactions` which receives a batch of transactions from its caller.

-Input: `TransactionBatch`
+- Input: `TransactionBatch`

+ - `TransactionBatch`
-`TransactionBatch` contains
+   : contains
-    - vector of `Result` lock_results -- purpose?
+    - vector of `Result` lock_results -- this vector contains results of locking the accounts used in the transactions of the batch.
+When a batch is created the `account_db` is used to lock the accounts involved in all the transactions of the batch.
     - a reference to Bank -- need to decouple from Bank
     - a slice of `SanitizedTransaction` wrapped in copy on write
-    - a boolean flag `needs_unlock`   -- purpose?
+    - a boolean flag `needs_unlock`   -- this field is only used when TransactionBatch is dropped and the locked accounts have to be unlocked.

 Of the above we should need only the slice of `SanitizedTransaction`.
 Let's analyze it next

+ - `SanitizedTransaction`
-`SanitizedTransaction` contains
+   : contains
     - a SanitizedMessage  -- explain
     - a Hash of the message
     - a boolean flag `is_simple_vote_tx` -- explain